iboB/ibob.github.com/_posts/2024-10-06-coro-throw.md

 * On MSVC this fails when throwing an eager (pre first suspend) exception because of a double free of the coroutine state buffer.
 * On stable GCC versions (11-14) it fails in the exact same way.
     * But!
 On GCC trunk this works.
-* On clang &lt;17 throwing eagerly to my surprise passes, but as mentioned before because pre-17 clang doesn't cover the first defect report, it crashes when throwing after the first suspend.
+* On clang &lt;17 throwing eagerly to my surprise passes, but as mentioned before, because pre-17 clang doesn't cover the first defect report, it crashes when throwing after the first suspend.
 The local coroutine vars get destroyed two times for some reason[^4].
     * On clang 17 and later (17-19) this passes.

-Wow.
+Wow!
 So, by the sheer benevolence of our compiler-writing overlords, gcc trunk and clang 17-19 actually do something sane about the second defect report.
 Color me suprized.

-Alas the use of clang 17-19 in production is I suspect pretty small (mostly Android NDK) and, as for gcc trunk, I guess pretty much zero.
+Alas the use of clang 17-19 in production is, I suspect, pretty small (mostly Android NDK) and, as for gcc trunk, I guess pretty much zero.

-So, the problem twofold.
-GCC and MSVC don't want me to destroy the coroutine handle on eager throws, and pre-17 clang doesn't want me to directly rethrow from `unhandled_exception`.
-How about if I keep track of my first suspend and if it hasn't happened yet, I rethrow, otherwise I store the exception:
+So, the problem is twofold.
+GCC and MSVC don't want me to destroy the coroutine handle on eager throws, and pre-17 clang doesn't want me to directly rethrow from `unhandled_exception` on non-eager throws.
+How about if I keep track of my first suspend, and if it hasn't happened yet, I rethrow, otherwise I store the exception (like a caveman):

 ```cpp
 struct workaround_wrapper {